-2.2 Load rejection reserve
+2.2 What is load rejection reserve?

 Load rejection reserve provides a rapid decrease in generation output when a large amount of load is lost, such as when a transmission line trips off.
 When a large load is lost, system frequency increases.
 The generators providing load rejection reserve automatically reduce output to maintain system frequency within the limits necessary for system security.
 These large load rejection events typically happen a few times each year.